grafana/writers-toolkit/docs/sources/write/style-guide/capitalization-punctuation/index.md

 - After a period, add one space, not two.
 - When listing a series of items, insert a comma before _and_ or _or_.
   This is known as using serial commas or the Oxford comma.
-  - Example: "During lunch, they enjoyed quiche, quinoa, _and_ kale salad.”
+  - Example: "During lunch, they enjoyed quiche, quinoa, _and_ kale salad."
 - Don't abbreviate _and_ with an ampersand (_&_).
   - Exception: If the UI uses an ampersand, match the UI.